shermanloan/scejson-doc/doc/module-loan.md

 Contains the maximum periodic benefit amount.
-If no cap is present or applicable, or if the payment frequency of the requested loan is monthly, then this attribute will not be present.
+If no cap is present or applicable, or if the payment frequency of the requested loan is monthly, then this field will not be present.

 ---